-The Frenchman made the trek overseas to start his career on U.S. soil beginning in 2017, where he’d begin his own American dream pursuing the world’s two most coveted titles.
+The Frenchman made the trek overseas to start his career on U.S. soil beginning in 2017, where he’d begin his own American dream by pursuing the world’s two most coveted titles.
 For many riders who make the journey from the high stakes of Europe to the states, the most difficult transition is often learning the foreign discipline of supercross.
 With its highly technical and intimate confines, Monster Energy Supercross can be outright daunting to some, but Ferrandis acclimated quickly.
-He became a consistent presence inside the top 10, and earned his first podium finish at the legendary Daytona Supercross in just his fourth career start.
-His consistency continued to improve, and culminated with a career-best runner-up finish in Indianapolis and sixth overall in the East Region.
+He became a consistent presence inside the top 10 and earned his first podium finish at the legendary Daytona Supercross in just his fourth career start.
+His consistency continued to improve and culminated with a career-best runner-up finish in Indianapolis and sixth overall in the East Region.

-During his first summer of American motocross Ferrandis displayed more of that same tenacity.
-He endured through a tough Pro Motocross debut at Hangtown, but rebounded one week later with his first podium effort at Glen Helen.
-He continued to run in the thick of the hunt virtually every time the gate dropped, and captured a runner-up finish at Southwick before ending the year fifth in points.
+During his first summer of American motocross, Ferrandis displayed more of that same tenacity.
+He endured through a tough Pro Motocross debut at Hangtown but rebounded one week later with his first podium effort at Glen Helen.
+He continued to run in the thick of the hunt virtually every time the gate dropped and captured a runner-up finish at Southwick before ending the year fifth in points.

 With a solid rookie season under his belt, Ferrandis had a strong foundation to build from entering the 2018 season.
-At this point the Frenchman had transitioned from a virtually unknown European import into a legitimate contender.
+At this point, the Frenchman had transitioned from a virtually unknown European import into a legitimate contender.
 As a result, there was also more expectation from his Monster Energy/Star/Yamaha Racing team.
 No longer was Ferrandis simply learning the ropes.
 He was one of their lead riders, and they were paying him to win.
 They were also expecting him to challenge for championships.

-Unfortunately for Ferrandis the 2018 season got off to a rocky start.
-While he was able to grab a runner-up finish in Tampa, his hopes of a potential Monster Energy Supercross title ended in Atlanta with a brutal crash that left him with a broken arm, broken teeth and a severely injured jaw.
+Unfortunately for Ferrandis, the 2018 season got off to a rocky start.
+While he was able to grab a runner-up finish in Tampa, his hopes of a potential Monster Energy Supercross title ended in Atlanta with a brutal crash that left him with a broken arm, broken teeth, and a severely injured jaw.
 It was his first taste of the harsh reality of supercross, which has taken no prisoners over the years and put many of the sport’s biggest names on the sidelines.
 It was arguably the worst crash of the Frenchman’s career, and he was forced to set his sights on a comeback in Pro Motocross.